-My Violin Concerto “The Infinite Dance” was composed for Caroline Goulding and the Atlantic Classical Orchestra, Stewart Robertson, Artistic Director, in celebration of the orchestra’s 25th anniversary through a commission underwritten by the Rappaport Foundation.
+My Violin Concerto “The Infinite Dance” was commissioned by the Atlantic Classical Orchestra, Stewart Robertson, Artistic Director, through generous support of the Rappaport Foundation on the occasion of the orchestra’s 25th anniversary.

 The work, consists of 3 movements, starts with the soloist alone in an energetic quasi cadenza, supported by rhythmic sparkles from different sections of the orchestra; it turns more and more lyrical and gradually unfolds into a songful Andante.
 Here, a simple melody played by the soloist is slowly developed and intertwined through woodwinds and strings as the music grows larger in orchestration.
 Eventually it reaches a full soundscape and bursts into a vivid toccata, in which the motif from the beginning is rejuvenated on the solo violin and the winds, contrasted by dark and bold harmonies from the brass.
 After reaching a climactic point, a “real” cadenza appears, succeeded by a shortened return of the toccata.

 A second movement follows.
 Still and chorale-like at first, the soloist joins the plush strings with an airy lullaby – she tenderly alters the sonic color through sul ponticello (with the bow kept near the bridge) and flautando (creating a flute-like sound by moving the bow lightly on the string near the fingerboard), masking the hinted atonality in the melody with romanticism.
 The prolonged coda, supported by vibraphone, harp, quiet trumpets and strings, features endless variations of a G minor chord – some bright, some dissonant, infinitely changing.